trepDev/mixcloud-with-tracklist/README.md

 # Mixcloud (with) Tracklist (Web-Extension)

 - Displays tracklists for Mixcloud Website.
+(You can display tracklists from multiple Mixcloud pages.
+The first one displayed will always be from the music player.)
 - You can play any track directly by clicking on its timestamp.
 - You can copy tracklist to clipboard